Aryeh Leib ben Saul: Life

-Aryeh Leib came of a famous family of rabbis.
-His father Saul had been rabbi of Cracow from 1700 to 1704; his grandfather was Rabbi Hoeschl of Cracow.
+Aryeh Leib was born in c.
+1690 in Kraków.
+He came of a famous family of rabbis.
+His father Saul had been a rabbi of Kraków from 1700 to 1704; his grandfather was Rabbi Hoeschl of Kraków.
 In 1707 in Berlin, he married Miriam, the oldest daughter of Tzvi Ashkenazi, then rabbi in Altona, and continued his studies under his father-in-law, with whom he went to Amsterdam and Poland.